The Lead Learners New Coach Academy

 Primary Audience: Instructional coaches with 0-2 years of experience

 You’re the coach, now what?
 In this introduction to instructional coaching, you will develop the mindset and skills to empower adult learners.
 The focus is on practical and effective factors that will empower you to uplift teacher agency.
 No matter the goals of your school, we’ll help you get organized, prepared, and confident to work alongside colleagues.
-You will have the opportunity to participate in live observations of a coach-in-action with guided reflections and personalized feedback.
+You will have the opportunity to practice coaching moves with guided reflections and personalized feedback.

 Dates and Topics